As Islands Grapple with Spiking Fuel Costs, Renewables Offer a More Secure and Affordable Option

 Excerpt and Photo from rmi.org

-According to the EIA's latest Energy Outlook, island fuel oil costs spiked roughly 33% in just one year, with 2050 projections rising from $0.29 to $0.45/kWh.
-For a single 50 MW island power system that translates to roughly $34 million more in annual fuel costs.
-Meanwhile, solar plus battery storage projections declined about 46% to $0.07/kWh, wind plus storage about 40% to $0.06/kWh, and geothermal sits at $0.09/kWh.
+According to the EIA's latest Energy Outlook, island fuel oil costs spiked roughly 33% in just one year, with 2050 cost projections of light fuel oil-based power rising from $0.29 to $0.45/kWh.
+For a single 50 MW island power system, that translates to roughly $34 million in additional annual fuel costs.
+In the same period, solar plus battery storage projections declined about 46% to $0.07/kWh, wind plus storage by 40% to $0.06/kWh, and geothermal sits at $0.09/kWh.